AWAKE LOVE GROUP PARTICIPATION RULES

 The role of the leader is to attempt to create a safe place.
 The leader will protect group members by enforcing the rules.
 This is for the emotional and physical benefit of group members and to create a safe environment to share and grow.

-The leader is not a therapist, but has participated in over 10 years of individual therapy with approximately 9 different therapists, and as of 2013 is regularly mentored by (and continues personal therapy with) a Washington state certified professional therapist educated at Harvard and practicing for over 10 years in Washington state (Pamela Sherbrooke).
+The leader is not a therapist, but has participated in over 10 years of individual therapy, and as of 2013 is regularly mentored by (and continues personal therapy with) a Washington state certified professional therapist educated at Harvard and practicing for over 10 years in Washington state (Pamela Sherbrooke).
 The leader also leads ACL meetings in Bellevue and at Monroe Country Correctional facility with guidance from Mavis Tsai, Ph.D., co-creator of Functional Analytic Psychotherapy (FAP).

 During the meetings, and to encourage individual growth, the leader is the ONLY group member with the right to interrupt another group member who is speaking.
 This is purely for the emotional protection or growth of each and every group member.
 The leader may interrupt for various reasons … all for the purpose of Love.

 — Leadership interruption can be valuable by communicating to a person breaking a rule that what they are doing may be hurtful in a way they may not be aware.